Enclomiphene: Benefits, Side Effects & How It Works

 Potential Side Effects & Safety

-Reported side effects are generally mild and include headache, nausea, or digestive discomfort.
-Some men experience transient increases in estradiol—changes a healthcare provider should monitor and manage.
+Reported side effects in published studies are generally mild and include headache, nausea, and digestive discomfort.
+Some men experience transient increases in estradiol.

 A stylized illustration of a balanced scale with a green and light blue pill on the left pan and a red heart with a green jagged line symbolizing a heartbeat on the right pan.
 This image represents the concept of balancing medication or treatment with overall health and wellness.